A Gaussian estimate for the heat kernel on differential forms and application to the Riesz transform: Boundedness of the Riesz transform in the range

 \end{thm} The proof is an adaptation of the proof in \cite{Carron4}.
-To adapt these ideas to the case of Schr\"{o}dinger operator with non-negative potential, we will need some preliminary results.
+In order to adapt these ideas to the case of a Schr\"{o}dinger operator with non-negative potential, we will need some preliminary results.
 First, we recall an elliptic regularity result:

 \begin{prop} Let $V\in C_0^\infty$ be non-negative, and let $\Omega$ be a smooth, open, relatively compact subset.
 Let $\Delta_D$ be the Laplacian with Dirichlet conditions on $\Omega$.
 Then the Riesz transforms $d(\Delta_D+V)^{-1/2}$ and $d\Delta_D^{-1/2}$ are bounded on $L^p$ for $1<p<\infty$.